jmarkstar/jmarkstar.github.io/_i18n/en/_posts/2017-03-08-android-basic-1.md

 ### Installing Java 8

-**Note: If you already have installed Java 7 or 8, you can avoid this step.**
+**Note: If you already have installed Java 7 or 8, you can skip this step.**

-The first step is download and install Java 8. **Why?**, It´s because Java is the choosen language by google to coding android apps.
-For that reason, We'll to download the JDK. **What is the JDK?**, It´s a bundle of tools to code with the java language, Among them we have the **JVM**(Java Virtual Machine), **Java Standard Libraries** which we could use and more tools.
+First of all we are going to download and install Java 8. **Why?**, It´s because Java is the choosen language by google to coding android apps.
+For that reason, We have to download the JDK. **What is the JDK?**, It´s a bundle of tools to code with the java language, Among them we have the **JVM**(Java Virtual Machine), **Java Standard Libraries** which we could use and more tools.

 Let's go to the [Oracle Official web page](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) to download the JDK(Java Development Kit).